UD-CISC374/educational-game-project-team-6-alena-and-sam/README.md

 //Arrows by Unsolved Rubiks on opengameart.org
 //Cave Background by Écrivain on opengameart.org
 //Sun by dimonija on opengameart.org
+//frog spirit by Snabisch on opengameart.org
+//coin by irmirx on opengameart.org

 # Important Files